 These ingredients are very good.
 Not only are they pleasing, they are relatively unusual.
 The snag is that here (as compared, for instance, to the superior The Sweepstake Murders) Connington allowed plot contrivance to dominate the book.
 As a result it is rather awkward in construction, and the trickery used to disguised the surprise solution is not entirely satisfying.
 These are significant criticisms, yet the flaws did not destroy my enjoyment, because I find Connington's ambitious and sometimes unorthodox approach to be rather admirable.
 He was trying to do something different, yet play fair with the reader, and these are excellent aims for a writer of traditional mysteries.

 Jim Brandon is concerned that his younger brother, Johnnie, is being exploited by his tutor, someone who is both rascally and idealistic (an uneasy combination, and I didn't find the tutor's characterisation too convincing).
-When a mysterious death occurs, the investigation is complicated by the arrival on the crime scene of an unexpected third party, who is introduced into the story in a rather witty if politically incorrect way.
+When a mysterious death occurs, the investigation is complicated by the arrival on the crime scene of an unexpected third party, who is introduced into the story in a sardonic and politically incorrect way.
 An ambitious police inspector struggles to find the truth, but in the end, Sir Clinton Driffield rides to the rescue, in his usual smart and sardonic way.